UIUC-iSchool-DataViz/is445AOG_fall2020/week01/installation_instructions.md

 Now we will make a "stand-alone" envirnoment to do our data-viz stuff in.
 This is useful to make sure we install packages in a way that will not cause bad interactions.

-Here is a ~2 minute movie of how this process looks on my Mac (it may take longer on your machine!)
+Here is a ~2 minute movie of how this process looks on my Mac (it may take longer on your machine!) which covers the instructions in section 2.1 and 2.2 of the installation process:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2iPGcTBHPGE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>